nml-knight/CSky2TopoCraft/readme.md

 TODO: Labels, Contour Polygons.

+#### Debug Mode
+Self-explanatory.
+Users can toggle to see increased feedback, but feedback is mostly for development use.

 ## Known Issues
 Layer loading and Layers tree layer organisation needs work - any custom layers created by the user may break the layer ordering and, consequently, styling.